The Art of Air Power: The Strategies of Air Power Course

-The course then runs for approximately 9 weeks.
+The course runs for approximately nine weeks.

-Week 1: Admin Week
+Week 1: Admin week.

-Weeks 2-7: Weekly seminars
+Weeks 2-7: Weekly tutorials.

-Weeks 8-9: Assessment writing
+Weeks 8-9: Assignment writing.

-Week 9: Assessment submission.
+Week 9: Assignment submission.

 Academic supervision is provided by Group Captain Phil Edwards.
-The course is co-ordinated by the APDC Education Staff who are the point of contact for further information.
+The course is coordinated by the APDC Education staff, who are the point of contact for further information.

 Individuals can nominate for the SAPC through their Unit Training Co-ordinator or Orderly Room.
 The SAPC PMKeyS course code 215212.